mathjax/MathJax-docs/web/webpack.rst

-The second method of synchronizing with SRE is through the fact that the code sets :attr:`MathJax.sreReady` to a promise that is resolves when SRE is ready, wich you can use to make sure SRE is ready when you want to do sopeech generation.
+The second method of synchronizing with SRE is through the fact that the code sets :attr:`MathJax.sreReady` to a promise that is resolves when SRE is ready, which you can use to make sure SRE is ready when you want to do speech generation.
 For example

 .. code-block:: javascript